-Annecy stabbings suspect held over attempted murders
+Annecy stabbings suspect held on attempted murder charges

 The attack left four children - aged between 22 months and three years - in a critical condition

-The man suspected of stabbing four children in a playground in France has been charged with attempted murder.
+The man suspected of stabbing four children in a playground in the French Alps has been held on charges of attempted murder.

 French judges handed the preliminary charges to the 31-year-old Syrian asylum seeker, who has not been named, on Saturday.
+He is due to appear in court this afternoon.

-The stabbings left four children - including a three-year-old British child - fighting for their lives.
-Two adults were also injured in the attack which unfolded on Thursday morning in the picturesque town of Annecy in the French Alps.
+The stabbings left four children – including a three-year-old British child, named locally as Ettie – fighting for their lives.
+Two adults were also injured in the attack which unfolded on Thursday morning in the picturesque town of Annecy.

+Speaking on Saturday, lead prosecutor Line Bonnet-Mathis said witnesses had heard the suspect, who was wearing a cross around his neck, say “in the name of Jesus Christ” as the attack took place.

-The lead prosecutor, Line Bonnet-Mathis, said the victims are no longer in life-threatening condition after Thursday’s attack.
+She added that the victims are no longer in life-threatening condition.

-In a translated statement, she said: “The prosecution service of Annecy immediately opened a case and the Central Directorate of the Judicial Police have also been involved.
+She also revealed that the suspect was found not to be under the influence of alcohol or drugs when he was examined in custody.

-“And this afternoon (Saturday) he was going to be taken to court and he will appear before the judge.”
+She said: “A psychiatric doctor also examined him and he pronounced him to be able to appear before the court.

-News of the attack and horrifying footage of a knifeman running around a playground - sent shockwaves around the world.
+“It is premature to make any kind of psychiatric conclusion as to the state of the assailant so far.”

-In footage which went viral, the suspect - wearing a blue-chequered headscarf and sunglasses - was allegedly seen shouting before he began attacking small children in the playground with a four-inch blade.
+In footage which went viral, a man – wearing a blue-chequered headscarf and sunglasses – was allegedly seen attacking small children in the playground with a four-inch blade.

 The assailant later jumps over a low wall and repeatedly lunges at a child in a stroller, pushing aside a woman who tries to fend him off.